BFCmath/RustLearn/Theory/Lec5/README.md

 **Note**:
 - literals are like in C++: `2u32` or more clearly with underscore ` 3_f32`
 - crate(package/library) -> module -> function

+## inference.rs
++ The type inference engine is pretty smart.
+It does more than looking at the type of the value expression during an initialization.
+It also looks at how the variable is used afterwards to infer its type.
+**Note**: just like in TypeScript